Privacy Policy

 The Commonwealth Privacy Act 1988 sets out requirements for the collection and use of personal information.

-Personal information is defined in the Privacy Act as “information or an opinion about an identified individual, or an individual who is who is reasonably identifiable (a) whether the information or opinion is true or not; and (b) whether the information or opinion is recorded in a material form or not”.
+Personal information is defined in the Privacy Act as “information or an opinion about an identified individual, or an individual who is reasonably identifiable (a) whether the information or opinion is true or not; and (b) whether the information or opinion is recorded in a material form or not”.

 Sensitive information is a subset of personal information.
 It means information or an opinion about an individual’s racial or ethnic origin, political opinions, membership of a political association, religious beliefs or affiliations, philosophical beliefs, membership of a professional or trade association, membership of a trade union, sexual orientation or practices, criminal record, as well as health information, genetic information and biometric information about an individual.
 Although the AMC does not seek to collect such information (except in very particular circumstances), any sensitive information it holds will not be disclosed without the individual’s consent (unless disclosure is required by law, for example in compliance with a subpoena).